 Returned Check Policy

 All financial instruments, including checks, or Web checks (ACH checks), that are returned unpaid will incur a $20 returned item charge.
+All checks returned unpaid by the bank may be redeposited once.
+If the check is returned a second time, restitution must be made by money order, certified check, cash or credit card.
+A $20 returned item charge will be incurred for the second rejected submission.
 Rejected credit card payments also will incur returned item charges.
 The College reserves the right to insist on payment in certified funds for students with three or more returned checks or ACH items.

 Monthly Payment Plan Option

 To assist students and parents/guardians in meeting financial obligations while attending the State University of New York College at Cortland, an installment plan is available.
-This four-payment option may be selected on the semester billing statement or online.
-The application fee is $45 per semester and must be paid with the first month's payment.
+This four-payment option may be selected online.
+The application fee is $45 per semester and must be paid with the down payment.
 The application fee is not refundable.
 Bills are due upon receipt.
 To avoid late fees, subsequent payments must be received by the 15th of each month (September-November for the fall semester and February-April for the spring semester).
 If the 15th falls on a weekend or holiday, payment must be received by the next immediate business day to avoid late fees.
 The College cannot offer a payment plan for winter or summer terms due to their short duration.

 Students who withdraw from SUNY Cortland before the semester begins or after a semester is under way may be entitled to receive refunds of some of the paid charges, deposits and fees.
-Those who are denied permission to register at the College will be entitled to a full refund of tuition, room and board charges.
+Those who are denied permission to register at the College will be entitled to a full refund of tuition, room and board charges paid for that term.
 Students will receive a full refund of tuition and fees when a course is canceled by the College.

 College withdrawal procedures must be followed in order to qualify for a refund.
 The Registrar's Office must have an official withdrawal form on file.
 Unofficial withdrawals do not qualify for refunds.